Wing Commander (film): Relations to other Wing Commander works

 The film has been criticized by some fans for altering the visual style of the most recent Wing Commander games.
 The most notable shift between the games and the movie is the appearance of the Kilrathi.
 Although the movie's Kilrathi retain feline facial characteristics, they lose their signature fur entirely.
 Roberts has since said that this change was a result of his ongoing unhappiness with the appearance of the 'live' Kilrathi, none of which lived up to his internal vision.
 He had previously re-imagined the Kilrathi between Wing Commander III and IV, going so far as to completely redesign the Melek character between the two games.
-Roberts, even after production of the film, was left unsatisfied with the results of the film version of the Kilrathi; some interviews imply that the puppets were built before the sets were completed, and were too large to be filmed without hunching over unnaturally.
+Roberts, even after production of the film, was left unsatisfied with the results of the film version of the Kilrathi.

-Several changes in character backgrounds and nationalities were also made, as well as plot and name changes.
-The 'pilgrim' story is new to the film, although there is some resemblance to the borderworlders of Wing Commander IV.
-The carrier's name was changed to Tiger Claw, rather than Tiger's Claw.
-The visual appearance of the ships also changed radically; the Rapier fighters featured in the film were built from scrapped English Electric Lightning jet fighter fuselages.

-Roberts cast actors that bore little physical resemblance to those who previously held the part.
-Paladin went from being a thin fair-haired man in Wing Commander I & II (voiced by Martin Davies) to being a large dark-haired Scotsman in Wing Commander III and IV (played by John Rhys-Davies) to having a French accent in the movie (played by Karyo).

 Wing Commander Arena, the latest game in the series, makes reference to the movie, including references to the Pilgrim War, while using ships and settings which first appeared in the main series of games.
-The manual Star*Soldier does make references to some of the ships from the movie however showing them in silhouettes.
+The manual Star*Soldier does make references to some of the ships from the movie, showing them in silhouettes.

 Reception

-Critical reaction to Wing Commander was negative.
+Metacritic, which uses a weighted average, assigned the a score of 21 out of 100, based on 21 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "D" on an A+ to F scale.